DiegoGF8/Speedometer_Project/README.md

 while True:
     main()
 ```
-By the way, the project is still on work so this is not complete by this date 04-26-2024, but all the data and documentation about this is avaiblable on this repository done by Juan Pablo Zebadua Engel and Diego Jose Giron Figueroa
+By the way, the project is still in progress, so it is not complete as of this date, 04-26-2024.
+However, all the data and documentation about this are available in this repository created by Juan Pablo Zebadúa Engel and Diego José Girón Figueroa.

-we based our project on the following projects from the web:
+We based our project on the following projects from the web:
 ```
 https://www.hackster.io/rob-lauer/busted-create-an-ml-powered-speed-trap-b1e5d1
 ```